 The club for African American golfers and breaking the color line at Keney Park golf course in Hartford.

 PODCAST: Breaking Golf’s Color Line in Hartford

 Hartford native Gerry Peterson has played golf with President Barack Obama and was inducted into the Black Golf Hall of Fame in 2015.
-He started as a kid caddie during the Depression and played as a young executive at Aetna Life and Casualty.
+He started as a young caddie during the Depression and played as a newly-minted executive at Aetna Life and Casualty.
 But what did it take for Peterson to become a member of the whites-only Keney Park Golf Club in 1963?